manissen/predicting-recipe-health/README.md

 ---

 ### Univariate Analysis
-This histogram shows the distribution of 'health_score' with the outliers removed.
-The lower the health score, the better.
+This histogram shows the distribution of 'health_score' with the outliers removed. **Low health scores mean healthier recipes**.
 This plot helps the users understand the scale of the scores which will be useful when interpreting the rest of the analysis.
 The mean of the data is **97.712** and and the median health score is **64.999**.
 The distribution is skewed right histogram, so a higher proportion of recipes are on the healthier end of the scale.

 <iframe
   src="assets/univariate_health_scores.html"